 Acknowledgements and Funding

-The first page of the manuscript should be a dedicated title page, including the title of the article.
+Title page, including the title of the article.
 The title should include the study design, i.e. Case report.
 For example

 Authors names should appear in sequence that will be final, with superscript numbers mentioning authors affiliations